alafty/RestartApp/README.md

 # RestartApp

-Restart app is a demo app that consists of two views created for the sake of experimentation with the Swift language.
+Restart app is a demo app that consists of two views created for the sake of experimentation with SwiftUI .

 *Main Features*